Qatar Airways CEO backs BAE, EADS merger; eyes Bombardier jets

+BRIEF-Qatar Electricity and Water says unit to acquire BTU Power's stake in three companies

+* Unit Nebras Power to acquire BTU Power's stake in Asia Gulf Power, Asia Gulf Power Service and BTU Rades for $93 million

-DOHA Qatar Airways backs the proposed $45 billion merger of EADS EAD.PA and BAE Systems (BAES.L), the Gulf carrier's chief executive said on Tuesday, arguing a combined entity would make better products.
+DOHA Oct 2 Qatar Airways backs the proposed $45 billion merger of EADS and BAE Systems, the Gulf carrier's chief executive said on Tuesday, arguing a combined entity would make better products.

 Airbus parent EADS and BAE Systems are battling to save their tie-up, which would create a European aerospace and defence giant, amid competing government interests.